serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/AnnotationTypeAttribute/Namespaces.md

 # AnnotationTypeAttribute.Namespaces property
 **namespace:** *[Serenity.ComponentModel](../../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-If specified this annotation only applies to types in the namespaces and their sub namespaces if namespace ends with ".*"
+If specified, this annotation only applies to types in the namespaces and their sub namespaces if the namespace ends with ".*".

 ```csharp
 public string[] Namespaces { get; set; }